Parallel Thread Execution

-Parallel Thread Execution (PTX or NVPTX) is a low-level parallel thread execution virtual machine and instruction set architecture used in Nvidia's CUDA programming environment.
-The NVCC compiler translates code written in CUDA, a C++-like language, into PTX instructions (an assembly language represented as ASCII text), and the graphics driver contains a compiler which translates the PTX instructions into the executable binary code which can be run on the processing cores of Nvidia GPUs.
-The GNU Compiler Collection also has basic ability for PTX generation in the context of OpenMP offloading.
-Inline PTX assembly can be used in CUDA.
+Parallel Thread Execution (PTX or NVPTX) is a low-level parallel thread execution virtual machine and instruction set architecture used in Nvidia's Compute Unified Device Architecture (CUDA) programming environment.
+The LLVM-based Nvidia CUDA Compiler (NVCC) translates code written in OpenCL C and CUDA C/C++ into PTX instructions (an IL), and the graphics driver contains a compiler which translates PTX instructions into executable binary code, which can run on the processing cores of Nvidia graphics processing units (GPUs).
+Inline PTX assembly can be used in CUDA and OpenCL.

+LLVM with clang also has the ability to generate PTX given CUDA, OpenCL C/C++, SYCL C++ or OpenACC or OpenMP directives.
+The GNU Compiler Collection also generates PTX to offload given OpenACC or OpenMP directives.

+Feature levels

+The collection of PTX instructions supported by a certain GPU is determined by its compute capability.